Does thyroid disease cause depression?

-If their depression is the result of low thyroid hormone then it should go away once they are treated but only if that same depression is not caused by some other cause.
+If their depression is the result of mistreatment or undertreatment with thyroid medication then it should go away once they are treated adequately but only if their depressive symptoms are not caused by something else.

-So is it more likely that most thyroid patients are walking around under-treated or that they have multiple conditions causing depression?
+Is it more likely that most thyroid patients are walking around under-treated or that they have multiple conditions causing their depression?

-It may be that there are a large number of women (thyroid patients) who remain depressed and anxious, despite taking thyroid medication, because they are not on the appropriate medication.
+It may be that there are a large number of women (thyroid patients) who remain depressed and anxious, despite taking thyroid medication because they are not on the appropriate thyroid medication or dose.

-The standard approach to thyroid hormone management and replacement is to use T4 thyroid medication such as Levothyroxine and Synthroid and base dosing off of the TSH.
+The standard approach to thyroid hormone management is to use T4 thyroid medications such as Levothyroxine and Synthroid and base dosing off of the TSH.

-But the problem with this approach is that it suffers from issues relating to peripheral thyroid conversion.
+But the problem with this approach is that it does not take into account peripheral thyroid conversion or T3 levels.

 If you are one of the 15% of patients who have genetic polymorphisms to the deiodinase enzyme, then using T4 thyroid medication may not be optimal for your body.

-It's possible that issues relating to thyroid conversion may be part of the problem that so many thyroid patients remain depressed and anxious despite using thyroid medication.
+It’s possible that issues relating to thyroid conversion may be part of the reason (perhaps the primary reason) that so many thyroid patients remain depressed and anxious despite using thyroid medication.